AstunTechnology/python-basics/strings.md

 Unlike Java, the `+` does not automatically convert numbers or other types to string form.
-The `str()` function converts values to a string form so they can be combined with other strings (and is why `str` is not a good variable name).
+The `str()` function converts values to a string form so they can be combined with other strings (and this is why `str` is not a good variable name).

 ```python